 - Walk through breathtaking first generation forest, up to the waterfalls on Falls River;

-- Canoe in the estuary (tides permitting) and visit the peaceful grotto of Cleopatra's Pool,
+- Canoe or walk around the estuary and visit the peaceful grotto of Cleopatra's Pool;

 Optional walking: up to 5 hours (10 kms, 6 miles)